top of page

 SLS is particularly beneficial for applications that demand robust mechanical properties, including enclosures, brackets, and moving parts.
 Unlike SLA, which is used for fine detail, SLS excels at producing durable end-use components that can withstand mechanical loads and environmental exposure.

-Key Differences Between SLA vs SLS printing
+Key Differences between SLA vs SLS Printing

 Choosing Between SLA and SLS for Your Project